Post-Traumatic Growth: Is It Possible To Change For The Better After Trauma?

 Content Warning: Please be advised, the below article might mention trauma-related topics that could be triggering to the reader.
 Please see our Get Help Now page for more immediate resources.

-The term post-traumatic growth was first coined by psychologists Richard Tedeschi and Lawrence Calhoun to describe the positive psychological change that can occur following difficult life challenges.
+The term post-traumatic growth was first coined by psychologists Richard Tedeschi and Lawrence Calhoun to describe the positive psychological change that can occur in the aftermath of trauma.
 Though their research may be relatively new, the idea that hardship can lead to positive change has been a common theme across religious traditions, literature, and philosophy.

-In this article, we’ll explore post-traumatic growth, what forms it can take, and options for further support.
+In this article, we’ll explore post-traumatic growth (PTG), what forms it can take, and options for further support.

 Getty/Vadym Pastukh